tucsonmesh/tucsonmesh-docs/docs/guides/updating-docs/editing-docs.md

-# Editing Tucson Mesh's technical documentation
+# Editing existing documentation pages

-This is a guide for editing pages on this documentation site.
+This is a guide for editing existing pages on this documentation site.

+This guide shows how to use GitHub's web-based editor because it's easy to reach it from the documentation site and does not require installing any software.

 ## For close collaborators